ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 ### Increase performance and protect from Denial of Service attacks
 {: #proxy_setting}

-A distributed denial of service ([DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)) attack is a malicious attempt to disrupt normal traffic of a server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic.
-CIS is equipped to protect your domain from DDoS.
+A distributed denial of service ([DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack)) attack is a malicious attempt to disrupt normal traffic of a server, service, or network by overwhelming the target or its surrounding infrastructure with a flood of internet traffic. {{site.data.keyword.cis_short_notm}} is equipped to protect your domain from DDoS.

-1. In the CIS dashboard, select **Reliability** > **Global Load Balancer**.
+1. In the {{site.data.keyword.cis_short_notm}} dashboard, select **Reliability** > **Global Load Balancer**.
 1. Locate the GLB you created in the **Load Balancers** table.
 1. Enable the Security and Performance features in the **Proxy** column:

    ![CIS Proxy Toggle ON](images/solution32-multi-region-k8s-cis/cis-proxy.png)

 **Your GLB is now protected**.
 An immediate benefit is that the origin IP addresses of your clusters will be hidden from the clients.
-If CIS detects a threat for an upcoming request, the user may see a screen like this one before being redirected to your application:
+If {{site.data.keyword.cis_short_notm}} detects a threat for an upcoming request, the user may see a screen like this one before being redirected to your application:

    ![verifying - DDoS protection](images/solution32-multi-region-k8s-cis/cis-DDoS.png)

-In addition, you can now control what content gets cached by CIS and how long it stays cached.
+In addition, you can now control what content gets cached by {{site.data.keyword.cis_short_notm}} and how long it stays cached.
 Go to **Performance** > **Caching** to define the global caching level and the browser expiration.
 You can customize the global security and caching rules with **Page Rules**.
 Page Rules enable fine-grained configuration using specific domain paths.
 As example with Page Rules, you could decide to cache all contents under **/assets** for **3 days**:

    ![page rules](images/solution32-multi-region-k8s-cis/cis-pagerules.png)